Navigating the Evolution: Your Journey to VMware Cloud Foundation (VCF) 9

 VCF Installer

-This integration allows customers to elevate their existing vSphere VM-centric solution to a truly modern application platform capable of running VMs, containers and AI workloads seamlessly.
+This integration enables customers to elevate their existing vSphere VM-centric solution to a truly modern application platform capable of running VMs, containers and AI workloads seamlessly.

 Beyond the core VCF platform, VMware also offers a portfolio of advanced services to cover key use cases like disaster recovery, ransomware protection, advanced security (including cybersecurity measures for malware and ransomware), load balancing, application services, data services (such as database-as-a-service).